Google announces browser-based streaming game service

 Dozens of people are on the Stadia team, many of them formerly of game makers Electronic Arts Inc, Sony or Microsoft’s gaming units.

-Reporting by Paresh Dave; Editing by Phil Berlowitz and Nick Zieminski
+Reporting by Paresh Dave; Editing by Phil Berlowitz, Nick Zieminski and Susan Thomas